Extended letterplace correspondence for nongraded noncommutative ideals and related algorithms: -bases and -saturation

 \begin{proof} Let $f'\in I^*$ be a homogeneous element in normal form modulo $C$ and put $f = \varphi(f')$.
 Then $f' = f^* t^i$ for some $i\geq 0$ and $\lm(f) = u \lm(g) v$ for some $g\in G$ and $u,v\in W$.
 Since $\lm(f^*) = \lm(f), \lm(g^*) = \lm(g)$ we conclude that $\lm(f') = u \lm(g^*) v t^i$. \end{proof}

-The above result, together with Proposition \ref{satgb}, implies an alternative algorithm to compute \Gr\ bases of nongraded noncommutative ideals of the free associative algebra via homogeneous commutative computations in their extended letterplace analogues.
+The above result and Theorem \ref{satgb} imply an alternative algorithm to compute \Gr\ bases of nongraded noncommutative ideals of the free associative algebra via homogeneous commutative computations in their extended letterplace analogues.

 \suppressfloats[b]